digitalave/digitalave-old-site.github.io/_posts/2020-05-11-SonarQube-Integration-With-Jenkins.md

 Here I have used GitLab for my source code management task.
 In here you can provide your own Github/GitLab repository URL and SSH Key for GitLab, as show in my "GitLab integration with Jenkins" tutorial.

+Refer this article to know how to use SSH key authention with Gitlab.

+REF: <a href="https://digitalave.github.io/spring/2020/05/09/GitLab-Integration-with-Jenkins.html" target="_blank">https://digitalave.github.io/spring/2020/05/09/GitLab-Integration-with-Jenkins.html</a>

 <img src="\images\Sonar-Jenkins\10.png" width="auto" width="100%">

 <img src="\images\Sonar-Jenkins\11.png" width="auto" width="100%">

+Alternatively, You also can directly enter your GitLab username and password in Jenkins > Credentials > System > Global Credentials > Add Credentials > Select "Username Password" from  the drop down menu as the option for "Kind"

 Now, Let's move on to "**Build**" section, and click "**Add build step**" and select "**Execute Sonar Scanner**" option